jhpyle/docassemble/_docs/api.md

-To define this variable, you would next send a [POST] request to [`/api/session`], including as data values the `i`, `session`, and `secret` values, as well as a data value `variables`, which needs to be a [JSON] string containing an object where the keys are variable names and the values are the values you want those variables to have.
+To define this variable, you would next send a [POST] request to [`/api/session`], including as data values the `i`, `session`, and `secret` values, as well as a data value `variables`, which needs to be an object where the keys are variable names and the values are the values you want those variables to have.

 For example if you set `variables` to `{"favorite_number": 42}`, then the [Python] variable `favorite_number` will be set to the integer